 Kim has worked in the region since 2007, particularly in conflict-affected areas in Myanmar and with refugee and exile communities on its borders.
 He has written policy guidance, provided training and assisted programmes for local civil society and community-based groups, UN and other intergovernmental bodies, INGOs, research institutions, security think tanks and analysis firms.
 He has an MA from King’s College, London’s War Studies Department.
-Recent employers include The Asia Foundation, Saferworld, IHS Jane’s, UNHCR, World Bank Group, Asian Development Bank, Danchurch Aid, Oxfam, and Control Risks, among others
+Recent employers include The Asia Foundation, Saferworld, IHS Jane’s, UNHCR, World Bank Group, Asian Development Bank, Danchurch Aid, Oxfam, and Control Risks, among others.

-For a full overview of his work history, see his Linkedin profile
+For a full overview of Kim’s work history, see his Linkedin profile

-In recent years, he has conducted regular, extensive research in Myanmar in both state and non-state areas across the country, researching both armed and communal conflicts and associated political, development and governance dynamics.
-In this work he has looked particularly at administration, social services, and justice provision in areas controlled by ethnic armed organisations; forced migration and return; the politics surrounding the multi-lateral peace process; and associated areas of international aid policy and practice.
+In recent years, he has conducted regular, extensive research in Myanmar in both state and non-state conflict-affected areas.
+His recent work has focused particularly on ethnic armed conflict and governance by ethnic armed organisations, social service provision in areas of contested control, displacement and repatriation / return, the politics surrounding the multi-lateral peace process, and associated areas of international aid policy and practice.

 Kim has written articles for IHS Jane’s, Asia Times Online, Journal of Contemporary Southeast Asia Studies, Forced Migration Review, Foreign Policy in Focus, US Institute for Peace Blog, SEA Globe, The Myanmar Times, The Risky Shift, The Irrawaddy, Mzine+, Mizzima News and the Democratic Voice of Burma, among others.

 He has also worked as a film-maker in the past, having co-produced, shot and edited documentary films and TV packages for numerous TV and online video outlets.